zllovesuki/dermail-api/API.md

 - post: The list of Folders in the Account is returned
 	- "parent" field is the folderID of the parent folder; null means it is at the root
+	- "count" is the number of unread messages in the Folder

 ```JSON
 [{